lucasduport/YoutubeGPT/README.md

 Languages are given in format [IETF][(https://en.wikipedia.org/wiki/IETF_language_tag](https://en.wikipedia.org/wiki/IETF_language_tag))

+## Good to know

+I used to split the transcript into several pieces because the context length of openAI api was not big enough to handle a whole video transcript.
+No need to do it anymore thanks to massive gen ai improvements in less than a year !!!

 ## Improvements
-I used to split the transcript into several pieces because the context length of openAI api was not big enough to handle a whole video transcript.
-I did not change it yet, but I will sometime.

 I should have use JSON to store config and import API key form shell envrionment variable.
-Again, I will do it sometime.
+I will do it sometime.

 ## Changelog:
 06/07/24: - Removed gTTS library usage to use openAI text to speech model.